Honors Program in English

 BA/MA Program and Honors

 Note: The BA/MA program is separate from the honors program.
-However, admission to the honors program guarantees admission to the BA/MA program.
-Please note that the BA/MA program requires you to take one graduate seminar per semester during your final year of the BA program.
+Admission to the Honors program guarantees admission the BA/MA program.
+However, the BA/MA program requires you to take one graduate seminar per semester during your senior year in the BA program.
+The English Department will work to keep places open in Fall 2025 graduate courses for Honors students entering the BA/MA program.
+You are welcome to consult the DUS or another faculty member for guidance in planning for this transition.

 Honors in Creative Writing